Redocly/ajv/docs/strict-mode.md

 ### Strict required

-An additional option `strictRequired` ("log" by default) validates that the `required` keyword contains only keys that are explicitly defined in the `properties` key of the object they are referencing.
+Often times a typo can lead to a key being set as required that is not even present in the object. `strictRequired` validates that the `required` keyword contains only keys that are explicitly defined in the `properties` key of the object they are referencing.